DUI/DWI

 • The blood alcohol level for someone who is arrested and suspected of drinking and driving is reduced from .08 to .02 when the driver is under the age of twenty-one.

-Attorney Thompson works each case aggressively and meticulously and has the ability to file and argue motions on your behalf, and to argue your case before a jury.
-An alternative way to resolve your DUI case is to convince the prosecutor to amend his or her offer to allow you to enter a plea to a reckless driving, or what some may refer to as a “wet reckless.”
+Attorney Thompson works each case aggressively and meticulously and has the ability to file and argue motions on your behalf and to argue your case before a jury.
+An alternative way to resolve your DUI case is to convince the prosecutor to amend their offer to allow you to enter a plea to reckless driving, or what some may refer to as a “wet reckless.”
 The benefit of entering a plea to a wet reckless protects you in the future should you ever get arrested for DUI again.
 This will prevent the State from enforcing the enhanced sanctions discussed above.
-Florida’s Reckless Driving Statute with substance abuse related sanctions is found in chapter 316.192(5).
+Florida’s Reckless Driving Statute with substance abuse-related sanctions is found in chapter 316.192(5).

 • The statute states that if the Court has reasonable cause to believe that alcohol or chemical substances were used during the commission of a reckless driving, the Court shall order the person convicted of reckless driving to participate in the following: